Chang Chen: Career

 Chang then starred in the historical war epic Red Cliff (2008-2009), portraying the warlord Sun Quan.
 He was nominated at the Hong Kong Film Awards for Best Supporting Actor.
 He next starred in the 2012 historical epic The Last Supper directed by Lu Chuan and the 2013 kungfu epic The Grandmaster by Wong Kar-wai.

 In 2014, Chang headlined the wuxia film Brotherhood of Blades, which won commercial success and critical acclaim.
 He earned his third nomination for Best Actor in the Golden Horse Awards.

 Chang reunited with Three Times director Hou Hsiao-hsien and co-star Shu Qi in the 2015 wuxia film The Assassin, which competed for the Palme d'Or at the Cannes Film Festival.

 In 2017, Chang played the title character in the action film Mr. Long, which was selected to compete for the Golden Bear in the main competition section of the 67th Berlin International Film Festival.
 The same year, he returned for the second installment of Brotherhood of Blades film.

 Chang served as a jury member at the 2018 Cannes Film Festival.

 In 2021, Chang played Dr. Wellington Yueh in Denis Villeneuve's epic science fiction film Dune. which premiered at the 78th Venice International Film Festival.
 In the same year, he won Best Leading Actor at the 58th Golden Horse Awards for his performance in the mystery film The Soul, marking his first Golden Horse Award after three previous nominations without a win.

 Chang served as a jury member at the 59th Golden Horse Awards in 2022.

 In June 2023, Chang was invited to become a member of the Academy of Motion Picture Arts and Sciences.

 Personal life

 Chang was born in Taipei, Taiwan.
 His father Chang Kuo-chu and his brother Chang Han are also actors.

-In November 2013, Chang Chen married Ann Zhuang (莊雯如), his girlfriend of four years.
+In November 2013, Chang married Ann Zhuang (莊雯如), his girlfriend of four years.
 The couple registered their marriage on 12 November and held a wedding reception on 18 November at SPOT Cinema in Taipei.
 Chang and Ann welcomed their daughter, Yuan Yuan, in March 2015.